tbbreepenny/breanna-cyberfoundations-portfolio/README.md

 ABOUT ME
 My name is Breanna Pennywell I am from Tampa Bay.
-I am interested in transitioning to cybersecurityand thought this would be a great foundation.
+I am interested in transitioning to cybersecurity and thought this would be a great foundation.
 I am hoping that this would give me the foundational skills needed to start my career.

 **New here?
 Read [START-HERE.md](START-HERE.md) first — it walks you through your very first commit, step by step.**